FusionAuth/fusionauth-site/site/jobs/staff-software-engineer.md

 ---
 layout: job
 title: SHA-384 Staff Software Engineer
-description: FusionAuth is seeking a Senior Java Software Engineer to join our team.
+description: FusionAuth is seeking a Staff Software Engineer to join our team.
 Learn about this position and apply today.
 department: Engineering
 baseSalary: 140000
 id: 2